edgexfoundry/device-sdk-go/README.md

 	// RetryData holds the data to be stored for later retry when the pipeline function returns an error RetryData []byte

+	// SecretProvider exposes the support for getting and storing secrets SecretProvider *security.SecretProvider
 }
 ```